donatj/SlenderGrid/README.md

 ### Concept

 SlenderGrid has two essential entities - boxes and box-containers.
-In other Grid CSS Framework's these would be pre-defined for you in a non-semantic manner, but in SlenderGrid we define these ourselves using semantic class naming.
+In many Framework's these would be pre-defined in a non-semantic manner.
+In SlenderGrid we use mixins define these ourselves.

-Boxes are the main building block.
-They need you to define their width, which is stated as a fraction using the `box-size` Sass mixin.
+*Boxes* are the main building block.
+You simply define their width as a fraction using the `box-size` Sass mixin, and the math is done for you.

 For example, a box taking up two thirds width is declared `@include box-size(2/3);`.

-A box-container exists to contain one or more boxes.
-Box containers are defined using the `box-container` Sass mixin.
+A *box-container* contains one or more boxes and ensure that they layout correctly.
+Box-containers are defined using the `box-container` Sass mixin.

+Box-containers are simple and contain no options.
+They are declared via: `@include box-container;`

 ## Example